Ekman/Nightingale-Docker/README.md

 # Nightingale Docker

-> Sorry for the sloppy mess in the repository.
-I spent an evening on it and never fully got it to work.
-Haven't had the time to look at it again and I did not expect people would actually start using this that quickly, and apparently it works!
-I'll sit down sometime soon again and do some proper maintenance, such as tagging.

 Run a [Nightingale](https://store.steampowered.com/app/1928980/Nightingale/) dedicated server using Docker.
 The purpose of this is solution is not to be complete, but rather a minimal way.
 I don't like over engineered solutions.
 [Information on how to host a dedicated server can be found on the developers hompage](https://playnightingale.com/dedicated-servers).

 ## Installation